The Role of Perception on Global Consciousness

 ~TARASA B. LOVICK

-We now have an extra dimension to our world views, which could be characterized along the lines of how “awake” humanity is to the geopolitical changes we are experiencing.
-The risk here, is pandering to the extremes, and forgetting that most of the public are in the middle.
-Aligning to causes like “Black Lives Matter” is the right of any person, but in the present circumstances, it is unwise to align to any institution or activity that may be tainted with corruption or violence.
+Our worldviews now have an extra dimension, which could be characterized by how “awake” humanity is to the geopolitical changes we are experiencing.
+The risk is pandering to the extremes and forgetting that most people are in the middle.
+While aligning with causes like Black Lives Matter is anyone's right, in the present circumstances, it is unwise to align with any institution or activity that may be tainted with corruption or violence.

-Contemporary spiritual leaders might see the world through the lens of the level of consciousness; the enlightened, the awakening, the sleeping, and the comatose.
+Contemporary spiritual leaders might see the world through the lens of the level of consciousness: the enlightened, the awakening, the sleeping, and the comatose.
 Conscious spiritual leaders will recognize that these general groups are shifting daily, and shocking events, like massive voter fraud, may alter them instantaneously.
 After all, world events trigger responses based on perceptions.

 So, what can you do to protect yourselves from distortions?